Skip to main content

 • Network sub-view: WiFi AP config, WiFi client, Ethernet, 4G modem, uplink priority

-• Physical UI sub-view: OLED brightness, button remapping, screen settings
+• Physical UI sub-view: OLED brightness, display settings, factory reset

 The Hardware tab is the most feature-rich setup interface.
 The setup webapp and OLED cover the basics.